Albert4940/Aperio/README.md

 * User can see vendors by region
 * User can browse a vendor's products
 * User can add product to cart
+* User can see cart contents
 * User can pay for product via external payment providers.
 * Vendor can add product(with product details)
 * Vendor can create an account
+* Vendor can login to account
-* Vendor can add account informations(Location, name, profession...)
+* Vendor can add account informations(Location, name, profession...) within account creation

 **Optional Nice-to-have Stories**